DonSoftwareInc/Portfolio-Project-1/README.md

 # Spartan Fitness

-## Spartan Fitness is a website created for people who want to bring their phyiscal performance to the next level.
-The site is targeted towards indiviuals who want to start or even enhance their phyiscal performance.
+## Spartan Fitness is a website created for people who want to bring their physical performance to the next level.
+The site is targeted towards individuals who want to start or even enhance their physical performance.

-This Website has been been built using HTML and CSS & CSS Flexbox
+This Website has been built using HTML and CSS & CSS Flexbox

 [(Live Link)](https://donsoftwareinc.github.io/Portfolio-Project-1/)